Sidoine1991/Agrilens-AI/README.md

 ## ⚠️ Disclaimer

 This application is designed to assist farmers and gardeners in identifying plant diseases.
-While we strive for accuracy using advanced AI models (Gemma 3n + Gemini), the diagnosis should not replace professional agricultural advice.
+While we strive for accuracy using advanced AI models (Gemma 3n), the diagnosis should not replace professional agricultural advice.
 Always consult with local agricultural experts for critical decisions.

 ## 🐛 Known Issues & Solutions